Nick Woltemade: VfB Stuttgart

 Ahead of the 2024–25 season, Woltemade moved to VfB Stuttgart and signed a four-year contract with the club.
 He ended his first season with 17 goals scored in all competitions, including a goal in the DFB-Pokal final, which his side won.

 Newcastle United

+After his breakout season with Stuttgart, Woltemade became one of primary transfer targets for the German champions Bayern Munich, who wanted a back-up for Harry Kane.
+Their bids, the last of which was worth around €60 million, were rejected by Stuttgart, who set the minimum price at €75 million.
+On 30 August 2025, in the last days of the transfer window, Woltemade signed a six-year contract with the Premier League club Newcastle United in a club-record deal reported to consist of an initial fee of €75 million plus €5 millionin potential add-ons.

+With the departure of Callum Wilson, and uncertainty over Alexander Isak's future at the club, the striker position was one of Newcastle’s priorities during the transfer window.
+Their primary targets which the club have failed to sign, such as João Pedro, Hugo Ekitike and Benjamin Šeško, were stylistically different from Woltemade, but the team's head coach Eddie Howe said that the striker "fits the profile for exactly what we have been looking to add to our attacking options".
+Isak eventually left Newcastle on 1 September, the closing day of the transfer window, and Yoane Wissa was signed as his direct replacement.
+With Wissa sustaining a serious injury before he could make his debut for Newcastle, Woltemade became the team's primary striker.

-On 30 August 2025, Woltemade made a permanent switch to Premier League club Newcastle United in a club-record deal reported to consist of an initial fee of £65 million plus £4.3 million in potential add-ons.
-On 13 September, he made his debut in the Premier League and scored the winner in a 1–0 win against Wolverhampton Wanderers.
-A few weeks later, on 1 October, he netted his first UEFA Champions League goal in a 4–0 away win over Union Saint-Gilloise.
-This made him the first Newcastle player to score on both his Premier League and UEFA Champions League starts.
-On 5 October, Woltemade scored a penalty in a 2–0 win over Nottingham Forest, becoming only the third player to score in his first three matches at St James' Park, behind Les Ferdinand and Alan Shearer.
+Woltemade began with a hot streak for Newcastle, netting five goals in his first six starts.
+On 13 September, he made his debut for the team, scoring in a 1–0 Premier League win against Wolverhampton Wanderers.
+On 1 October, he netted his first UEFA Champions League goal in a 4–0 away win over Union Saint-Gilloise.
+This made him the first Newcastle player to score on both his Premier League and Champions League starts.
+On 5 October, Woltemade scored a penalty in a 2–0 win over Nottingham Forest, becoming the third player to score in his first three matches at St James' Park, behind Les Ferdinand and Alan Shearer.
+On 14 December, Woltemade scored an own goal in a 1–0 loss to Sunderland, which was the first Wear–Tyne derby in the Premier League since 2016.
+He bounced back the following weekend by scoring both goals in a 2–2 draw against Chelsea.